 7. The University has authorized the use of the Purchasing Card for meeting, event, and hospitality expenses up to the cardholder's authorized single purchase limit.
-Existing cardholders may request a configuration change to their Purchasing Card by having their department chair or delegated p-card approver send an email to pcard@iastate.edu.
+Existing cardholders may request a configuration change to their Purchasing Card by having their department chair or fiscal officer send an email to pcard@iastate.edu.